-- To be eligible for AT, you must have a job offer, and a job that's set to begin within 30 days of graduation.
-We must have processed your AT application before you graduate.
+- To be eligible for AT, you must have a job offer, and a job that's set to begin within 30 days of your program end date (typically set as graduation).
+We must have processed your AT application before your program ends.

 - Unfortunately, no job gaps are allowed while on AT, if you are using AT after you graduate.
 So if you plan to switch jobs, and want to keep using your AT, make sure that you have a new job arranged.